Regular Symptoms of Mourning and Loss

 If someone you love has died, you may be going through many of these symptoms of grief.
 Counseling can help put words on your thoughts and feelings.
 You can get a better sense of what to expect as you go through your journey of grief.
 Grief is a process and a journey, and it does get better.

-If you feel stuck or want a little extra help with your grief, the therapists at Watershed Counseling are happy to meet with you.
-Contact us to make your first appointment or call our office at (601) 362-7020.
+If you feel stuck or want a little extra help with your grief, Caty Coffey would be happy to meet with you.
+Contact her to make your first appointment or call the Watershed Counseling office at (601) 362-7020.